Teldarheimur/telda/README.md

 load wr1, wr2, w       | 2c     | Load wide into wr1 from location in memory [wr2 + w] (in little-endian format)
 load br1, wr2, wr3     | 2d     | Load byte into br1 from location in memory [wr2 + wr3]
 load wr1, wr2, wr3     | 2e     | Load wide into wr1 from location in memory [wr2 + wr3] (in little-endian format)
-jez w                  | 2f     | Conditional jump to w if zero flag is set jlt w                  | 30     | Conditional jump to w if sign flag is not equal to overflow flag jle w                  | 31     | Conditional jump to w if sign flag is not equal to overflow flag AND zero flag is set jgt w                  | 32     | Conditional jump to w if sign flag is equal to overflow flag and zero flag is not set jge w                  | 33     | Conditional jump to w if sign flag is equal to overflow flag jnz w                  | 34     | Conditional jump to w if zero flag is not set jo  w                  | 35     | Conditional jump to w if overflow flag is set jno w                  | 36     | Conditional jump to w if overflow flag is not set jb,jc w                | 37     | Conditional jump to w if carry flag is set jae,jnc w              | 38     | Conditional jump to w if carry flag is not set ja  w                  | 39     | Conditional jump to w if carry flag and zero flag are both not set jbe w                  | 3a     | Conditional jump to w if carry flag OR zero flag are set ...                    | 3b-3e  | reserved ldi br, b              | 3f     | load immediate value into register ldi wr, w              | 40     | load immediate value into register (encoded as `ldi wr, r0, w` per the rule about uneven number of registers) jmp w                  | 40     | jumps to w (sets program counter to immediate value), encoded as `ldi r0, r1, w` jmp wr                 | 40     | jumps to value in register, encoded as `ldi wr, r1 (wr!=0), 0` add br1, br2, br3      | 41     | br1 = br2 + br3 add wr1, wr2, wr3      | 42     | wr1 = wr2 + wr3 sub br1, br2, br3      | 43     | br1 = br2 - br3
+absjez w               | 2f     | Deprecated, absolute conditional jump to w if zero flag is set absjlt w               | 30     | Deprecated, absolute conditional jump to w if sign flag is not equal to overflow flag absjle w               | 31     | Deprecated, absolute conditional jump to w if sign flag is not equal to overflow flag AND zero flag is set absjgt w               | 32     | Deprecated, absolute conditional jump to w if sign flag is equal to overflow flag and zero flag is not set absjge w               | 33     | Deprecated, absolute conditional jump to w if sign flag is equal to overflow flag absjnz w               | 34     | Deprecated, absolute conditional jump to w if zero flag is not set absjo  w               | 35     | Deprecated, absolute conditional jump to w if overflow flag is set absjno w               | 36     | Deprecated, absolute conditional jump to w if overflow flag is not set absjb,jc w             | 37     | Deprecated, absolute conditional jump to w if carry flag is set absjae,jnc w           | 38     | Deprecated, absolute conditional jump to w if carry flag is not set absja  w               | 39     | Deprecated, absolute conditional jump to w if carry flag and zero flag are both not set absjbe w               | 3a     | Deprecated, absolute conditional jump to w if carry flag OR zero flag are set ...                    | 3b-3e  | reserved ldi br, b              | 3f     | load immediate value into register ldi wr, w              | 40     | load immediate value into register (encoded as `ldi wr, r0, w` per the rule about uneven number of registers) absjmp w               | 40     | Deprecated, absolute jump to w (sets program counter to immediate value), encoded as `ldi r0, r1, w` jmp wr                 | 40     | Absolute jump to value in register, encoded as `ldi wr, r1 (wr!=0), 0` add br1, br2, br3      | 41     | br1 = br2 + br3 add wr1, wr2, wr3      | 42     | wr1 = wr2 + wr3 sub br1, br2, br3      | 43     | br1 = br2 - br3